mauvilsa/run_parallel/README.md

 # run_parallel

 A simple and versatile bash function for parallelizing the execution of commands or other bash functions.
-The main features that differentiates it to other popular tools for parallelizing are:
+The main features that differentiates it from other popular tools for parallelizing are:
 - Bash functions can be parallelized without need to export them.
-- A single output for stdout and stdin that is prepended with the thread name.
-  It can sorted later (unlike xargs) per thread using _run_parallel_output_sort_ .
+- A single output for stdout and stdin that are prepended with the thread name.
+They can be sorted later (unlike xargs) per thread using _run_parallel_output_sort_ .
 - A license which does not require to cite a paper if used for research (unlike GNU parallel).